 I realized that he or she was mostly right.

-Due to a number of factors irrelevant for this post, my first published novel was rife with typos and editing flaws.
-But I moved on to the second and the third books in what has become a series based on this first book, because as one friend recently worded it, ‘I just cannot wait to see what these characters will do next.”
-For these new books, I have assured that the proofing and editing errors will not recur due to a completely new publishing system.
+My first published novel was rife with typos and editing flaws.
+But I moved on to write the second and the third books in what has become a series based on this first book.
+As one friend recently worded it, ‘I just cannot wait to see what these characters will do next.”
+For these new books, I have assured that the proofing and editing errors will not recur.

 Once I had the capacity to read the review with an open mind, only then was I able to think.
-Think thoughts like, “Wait a minute, the reporter’s (one of my characters) writing was good, not ‘outlandish’ at all as claimed here.”
-Once I took the time to compare certain sections of my original manuscript with the edited published book, I realized that important sections had been deleted by the team of editors working hard to reduce the word count.
+Think thoughts like, “Wait a minute, the reporter’s (one of my characters) writing was good, not ‘outlandish!'”
+But after comparing my original manuscript with the published book, I realized that important sections had been deleted. by the team of editors working hard to reduce the word count.
 Sections which, when read by a discerning reader, left holes in the coherence of the major pillars of my plot.

 For the last several months, I had planned to do a second edition of the first book but because of a valuable albeit painful review, the editing and proofing flaws will be corrected as well.
 Another important lesson: some critics deserve to be listened to.